AC-Storm-YT/Alphy-Swapper/README.md

 ## 🛠️ Setup & Usage

 ### ⚠️ Prerequisites
-The Alphy Swapper engine requires **Python 3.8.0 or newer** to execute the background asset modifications.
+The Alphy Swapper plugin requires **Python 3.8.0 or newer** to execute the background asset modifications.

 **Crucial Installation Step:** When running the Python installer, you **must UNCHECK** the box that says **"Add Python to PATH"** at the bottom of the window, exactly as shown below: